How to Clean Couch with Steam Cleaner

 Step 1: Vacuum the Couch to Remove Dust and Debris

-The first thing you need to do is remove the pillows, blankets, and other items that may be on the couch.
+The first thing you need to do is remove the pillows, blankets, and other items from the couch.
 Then prepare your couch for steam cleaning by vacuuming or dusting it to remove visible dust and debris.
 You can also use a clean cloth and dust away any dirt.

-I use my vacuum cleaner’s brush attachment tool and suction attachment to get in all the areas of the couch.
-You never know what toys, cookie crumbs, chips, and stray pet hairs are lurking on and in between the crevices of the couch.
+I use my vacuum cleaner’s brush attachment and suction attachment to clean all the areas of the couch.
+You never know what toys, cookie crumbs, chips, and stray pet hairs are lurking on and in between the crevices of the sofa.

 Step 2: Get the Steam Cleaner Ready